Keeping East Gippsland Clean

 - Let your supplier know you are looking for environmentally responsible alternatives

-The regular sweeping of streets with kerb and channel is undertaken by Sweeping Contractors engaged by Council.
+The regular sweeping of streets with kerb and channel is undertaken by Council.
 The program is carried out on a routine basis across the municipality in most townships with concrete kerb and channelling.

 East Gippsland Shire Council has the responsibility of managing over 400 litter bins across the municipality.
 Litter bins are generally located in all towns; in particular in shopping precincts.
 Litter bins are also located at some recreational facilities such as boat ramps and jetties.